In this post you will learn

 The highest score you can achieve on the Quant section of the GMAT is 51, which is equivalent to 96% score.
 In other words, there is no 99th Quant percentile in because 4% of the test pool achieve it.

 This has changed.
-After the test transformed to the GMAT focus edition, the quant raw score changed and is now XX.
+After the test transformed to the GMAT focus edition, the quant raw score range has change to 60-90.

 But the million dollar question still remains.